lukeganzevoort/schedule-it/context.md

 ### Success Indicators

-- A functional demo site where a user can register, create resources, add events, and run the auto‑scheduler.
+- A functional demo site where a league admin can register, set up fields and teams, assign referees, and generate a full season schedule with the auto‑scheduler.
 - Clean, well‑documented source code with a concise README that explains setup, architecture, and usage.
-- Positive feedback from peers or recruiters that the project showcases end‑to‑end MEAN expertise.
+- Positive feedback from peers or recruiters that the project showcases end‑to‑end MEAN expertise and practical problem‑solving for sports league management.

 ### Why This Context Matters

-Framing _schedule‑it_ around real scheduling problems (sports leagues, nurse shifts) makes the project feel purposeful.
-It aligns with common industry needs—resource allocation, conflict resolution, and multi‑tenant SaaS design—making the repository a compelling talking point during interviews or client pitches.
+Framing _schedule‑it‑rec‑leagues_ around recreational sports league scheduling makes the project immediately relatable and purposeful.
+Sports scheduling involves complex constraints—field availability, team fairness, referee assignments, and travel considerations—that demonstrate real problem‑solving skills.
+The solution showcases resource allocation, conflict resolution, and multi‑tenant SaaS design patterns that translate to many other domains, making the repository a compelling talking point during interviews or client pitches.